Kotlin/KEEP/proposals/change-defaulting-rule.md

 The rules for [annotations on record components](https://openjdk.org/jeps/395#Annotations-on-record-components) are very similar for those in this proposal: apply to every declaration.

 Since JVM is one of the main targets for Kotlin, we think alignment with the rest of the players is very important.
 One reason is to make it easier for developers to work on multi-language projects, without having to remember small quirks per language.
 On top of that, libraries developed with Java in mind may assume the behavior of records, and they would then fail in a very similar scenario in Kotlin.

+For full comparison, Scala also applies a [defaulting rule](https://www.scala-lang.org/api/current/scala/annotation/meta.html) giving preference to parameters:

+> By default, annotations on (`val`-, `var`- or plain) constructor parameters end up on the parameter, not on any other entity.

+However, they provide a way to create a version of an annotation with a specific target.
+That way the correct defaulting can be chosen per annotation.

 ## Technical details